dnv-opensource/ospx/docs/source/example.caseDict.md

 A caseDict is a file in C++ dictionary format used with ospCaseBuilder

 A caseDict acts as input for ospCaseBuilder to
-* generate an osp-compatible simulation case, consisting of fmu'
+* generate an osp-compatible simulation case, consisting of one or multiple fmu's
-* trigger subsequent actions, like writing a statisticsDict and a template watchDict
+* trigger subsequent actions, such as writing a statisticsDict and a default watchDict

 A caseDict file contains
-* generic information about the simulation case and the physical ocation of the fmu' to be sources
+* generic information about the simulation case and the physical location of the fmu's to be sourced
 * information about the components and the names to be used within the simulation
 * for each component, a dictionary of settings (e.g. start values and connector names)
 * a connection routing between connectors mentioned above